sz2404/PUI2018_sz2404/HW4_sz2404/README.md

 ## Homework Part 1
 I followed instructions from professor's skeleton notebook and produced my other distritbutions.

+I used different methods to obtain the sample sizes between 10 and 2000.
+Therefore, on top of different distribution, the pattern and distribution concentration of each can be very different due to the sample sizes.

 ## Homework Part 1 - Extra Credit
 I referred to links from stackflow also read in the Statistics in a Nutshell book about Gaussian distribution.
 For the Gaussian line, I used the function norm.pdf to obtain value from the y-axis.
 X-axis is based on all the means.